lorae/household-size-demographics/README.md

 # running the code

 The code for this project is stored in the `src` folder.
 Code is divided into two main directories: `scripts` and `utils`.
 The `scripts` directory contains executable code which runs the analyses.
 The `utils` foler contains necessary accessory modules, typically in the form of functions, that are sourced when certain scripts run.
 These functions are separated due to their complexity.
-Codeunderlying them can be inspected more directly when they are isolated, and they are subject to a battery of unit tests.
+Code underlying them can be inspected more directly when they are isolated, and they are subject to a battery of unit tests.

-We'll now explain each of the `scripts` files in turn, which walk the researcher through data ingestion, througput generation, and generation of output and figures.
+We'll now explain each of the `scripts` files in turn, which walk the researcher through data ingestion, throughput generation, and generation of output and figures.

+**The scripts should be run in the following order**:
+1. `import-ipums.R`
+2. `process-ipums.R`

 ## import-ipums.R